 Of course, it will take time and patience to fully grasp all the intricacies and apply that knowledge correctly to achieve elegant source codes that Google recognises.
 This guide only serves as a jumping-off point toward comprehending these concepts.

 Implementing schema markup is a technical exercise that requires a good knowledge of SEO, HTML and coding.
-If you’d rather leave this in the hands of the Schema markup experts, schedule a consultation with Superb Digital today and let’s talk about how we can help you.
+If you’d rather leave this in the hands of the Schema markup experts, book your free strategy call with us today and let’s talk about how we can help you.